ProteusMRIgHIFU/BabelViscoFDTD/README.md

 * 0.9.3  Sep 29, 2021.
     * Improved support for both Metal and OpenCL.
 For Metal, stable operation is now feasible for large domains using all available memory in modern high-end GPUs.
 OpenCL is now supported in all OSs.
 * 0.9.2  June 13, 2021.
-    * Add Rayleigh integral support in homoneous medium with CUDA, OpenCL and Metal backends.
+    * Add Rayleigh integral support in homogenous medium with CUDA, OpenCL and Metal backends.
     * Support for stress sources
     * Able to select device in multiple GPU systems with CUDA
 * 0.9.1  Feb 17, 2021.
 Pressure calculation added in low-level function.